wilu-conference/wilu-conference.github.io/call.md

 The WILU 2021 Programming Committee is now inviting proposal submissions from BIPOC library professionals.
 Speakers may report on original research, completed projects, instructional programs, innovative projects, or other information literacy initiatives.
 Discussions of pedagogy, learning theory, and educational philosophy are also acceptable.
 Participants may represent diverse experiences or points of view.
 Please consider submitting a proposal for one of the following types of online sessions:

+- Presentation (30-minute session)
+- Panel discussion (45-minute session)

 **Review of proposals will begin on December 18, 2021**.
-Please use the online submission form to provide your presentation title and description, abstract and speaker information.
+Please use the [online submission form](https://docs.google.com/forms/d/e/1FAIpQLSfjIQk5AKI7emJ3GI0KY2gORZgK_6ovkhS1J2wqY0Ma_I6yAQ/viewform) to provide your presentation title and description, abstract and speaker information.

 Questions or comments?
 Please contact <{{ site.email }}>